The Salt-Stained Book Click here for a taster

 ISBN: 9781899262045 (paperback) 9781899262083 MOBI (Kindle) 9781899262090 ePUB

-In January 2013 the SSB was entered in the monthly book awards run by Acclaimed Books of Cornwall.
+In January 2013 the SSB was entered in the monthly People's Book Awards run by Acclaimed Books of Cornwall.
 More that 1200 votes were cast from 52 countries across 64 titles.
 The SSB was the overall winner as well as winner ofthe printed book section.
-It recieved 301 votes and glowing comments from readers.
+It received 301 votes and glowing comments from readers.

 When Julia Jones was three her parents bought Arthur Ransome’s yacht Peter Duck.
 Julia was given the quarter berth where Ransome had stored his typewriter.
 Books and boats have been part of her life ever since.
 This is her first novel.

 In a nutshell this is Swallows and Amazons for the 21st century but with a modern twist.
 It really is a very special book that will be enjoyed by the whole family particularly all those who have any experience of sailing or who love adventure and mystery.
 With a terrific page-turning plot and a group of kids you'll really admire and warm to we believe you'll be hooked to this trilogy from the beginning.
 And, as Griff Rhys Jones said when he got his paws on a copy, 'I loved it'.

 Telegraph Weekend feature (Cassandra Jardine)

 The Bookbag review (Sue Magee)